 Although traffic fatalities and motor vehicle crashes happen every day, they are still incredibly traumatic events, especially for the people involved.
-The resulting trauma should be taken seriously, because it can impact you for the rest of your life.
-Whether the collision was caused by someone driving drunk, talking on their cell phone, speeding or simply not paying attention to the road, there can be serious consequences for your family and long-lasting damage to you.
-The increase in road traffic and driver distractions have led to an increase in car accidents.
-People die each on Maryland roads due to the negligence of others.
-Texting while driving has become a leading cause of death amongst teen drivers.
+Whether the collision was caused by someone driving drunk, talking on their cell phone, speeding, or simply not paying attention to the road, there can be severe consequences for your family and long-lasting damage to you.

-In fact, 30% of all auto accidents in Maryland result in injuries to drivers and passengers, making auto collisions one of the state’s leading causes of personal injury.
-These injuries can be as minor as a few cuts and scratches or as major as permanent brain damage or death.
-Each year, more than 500 traffic deaths occurred in Maryland traffic crashes.
+30% of all auto accidents in Maryland result in injuries to drivers and passengers, making auto collisions one of the state’s leading causes of personal injury.
+These injuries can be as minor as a few cuts and scratches or as significant as permanent brain damage or death.
+Each year, more than 500 traffic deaths occur in Maryland traffic crashes.

 Types of Car Accidents We See in Maryland

-As you travel the roads of Maryland, you can encounter conditions that cause various types of car accidents.
-Each type has certain impacts on your vehicle, personal well-being and accident valuation.
+As you travel the roads of Maryland, you can encounter conditions that can cause a car accident.
+Each type impacts your vehicle, personal well-being, and accident valuation.
 The common types of car accidents we see in the state of Maryland are similar to those across America:

 Single Car Crashes

-When only one driver is involved, it’s known as a single vehicle accident or single-car crash.
-In a typical single-car accident, the driver leaves the road at a fairly high rate of speed and is unable to stop before hitting a stationary object like a fence, light pole, guard rail, tree or other roadside object.
-This doesn’t include hitting a person, which would be classified as a pedestrian accident.
+When only one driver is involved, it’s known as a single-vehicle accident or single-car crash.
+In a typical single-car accident, the driver leaves the road at a reasonably high speed and cannot stop before hitting a stationary object like a fence, light pole, guard rail, tree, or other roadside object.
+This doesn’t include hitting someone, which would be classified as a pedestrian accident.

-About 15% of all accidents involve just one vehicle.
-The National Highway Safety Administration estimates up to 100,000 of single vehicle accidents occur due to drowsy and distracted driving.
+The National Highway Safety Administration estimates up to 100,000 single-vehicle accidents occur due to drowsy and distracted driving.
 Impairment due to drugs or alcohol and speeding can be other culprits.
 Whatever the cause, almost 50% of all single-car accidents result in serious physical injury or death.

-In a pedestrian accident, a moving vehicle hits a person who is in or near a road.
-Lawmakers define “pedestrian” in several ways -the exact definition may vary by city ordinance- and may include walkers, runners, bicyclists, scooter users, people using wheelchairs and children playing in traffic.
+In a pedestrian accident, a moving vehicle hits a person on or near a road.
+Lawmakers define “pedestrian” in several ways -the exact definition may vary by city ordinance- and may include walkers, runners, bicyclists, scooter users, people using wheelchairs, and children playing in traffic.

-Automobile accidents that involve pedestrians are some of the most serious and heartbreaking traffic accidents.
-Even at very low speeds, vehicles can do extreme damage to a person’s body.
-Pedestrian accidents often occur in high-population areas like the streets of Baltimore and Maryland’s other big cities, where drivers may be distracted and confused by the volume of moving objects around them.
+Automobile accidents that involve pedestrians are some of the most severe and heartbreaking traffic accidents.
+Even at very low speeds, auto accident injuries can be severe.
+Pedestrian and auto accidents often occur in high-population areas like the streets of Baltimore and Maryland’s other big cities, where drivers may be distracted and confused by the volume of moving objects around them.

-Although the tendency is to automatically blame the car’s driver and view the pedestrian as a victim, this is not always the case.
-A pedestrian may be jaywalking, drunk, wandering in traffic or otherwise doing something unlawful.
+Although the tendency is to automatically blame the car’s driver and view the pedestrian as the injured victim, this is not always true.
+A pedestrian may be jaywalking, drunk, wandering in traffic, or doing something unlawful.
 They may be held totally or partially at fault, depending on the circumstances of the accident.

-Types of Car Injuries We See in Maryland
+Types of Car Injuries in Maryland Auto Accidents

 After an auto accident, two things happen: The law determines who is responsible according to the rules of the road, and financial responsibility is assigned.

-According to the Transportation Article of the Maryland Annotated Code, drivers have certain responsibilities on the road.
-If they fail to meet these responsibilities, they may be held liable for the accident.
-In terms of financial responsibility, tort law will be used.
+According to the Transportation Article of the Maryland Annotated Code, drivers have specific responsibilities on the road.
+They may be liable for the accident if they fail to meet these responsibilities.
+In terms of financial obligation, tort law will be used.
 It’s a set of civil rules that holds someone financially and legally liable for damages that result from negligent conduct.

-With the help of a Maryland car accident lawyer, you can refuse the offer from the insurance company and file a civil lawsuit against the driver who is at fault.
-Take the case in front of a judge or jury and let them decide what you deserve.
+With the help of a Maryland car accident lawyer or personal injury lawyer, you can refuse the offer from the insurance company and file a personal injury lawsuit against the other driver who is at fault.
+Accident lawyers can take the case before a judge or jury and let them decide what you deserve.
 You will likely be much happier with the result.

-Driving in Maryland can be quite an adventure, between the big-city congestion of Baltimore and the proximity to Washington D.C.
+Driving in Maryland can be quite an adventure, between the big-city congestion of Baltimore and the proximity to Washington, D.C.
 The risk is highest at intersections, where 40% of all accidents occur.
-When a driver approaches an intersection, they must deal with multiple sources of movement, analyze information and be ready for unpredictability.
-Their vision may be partially obstructed by objects or other vehicles.
+When drivers approach an intersection, they must deal with multiple sources of movement, analyze information, and be ready for unpredictability.

-In the Baltimore county area, certain intersections are more dangerous than others.
-These five intersections are the most dangerous you’ll encounter, according to the National Highway Travel Safety Administration:
+As Maryland Car Crash Lawyers, we know that in the Baltimore County area, certain intersections are more dangerous than others.
+These five intersections are the most hazardous you’ll encounter, according to the National Highway Travel Safety Administration:

 #5: South Monroe Street/Washington Boulevard